mabogunje/yorudi/README.md

 ### Usage Examples

-1. Find all words matching "aba" in the cms dictionary (tone-insensitive)
+1. Find all words matching "àbà" in the cms dictionary (tone-insensitive)

-    `sbt 'run yorudi --dict cms a'`
+    `sbt 'run yorudi --dict cms àbà'`

-2. Find all words matching "aba" in the cms dictionary (tone-sensitive)
+2. Find all words matching "àbà" in the cms dictionary (tone-sensitive)

-    `sbt 'run yorudi --dict cms -s a'`
+    `sbt 'run yorudi --dict cms -s àbà'`

-3. Display a glossary of all words related to "aba" in the cms dictionary
+3. Display a glossary of all words related to "àbà" in the cms dictionary

-    `sbt 'run yorudi --dict cms -g a'`
+    `sbt 'run yorudi --dict cms -g àbà'`

-4. Find all words derived from "aba" in the cms dictionary
+4. Find all words derived from "àbà" in the cms dictionary

-    `sbt 'run yorudi --dict cms -d a'`
+    `sbt 'run yorudi --dict cms -d àbà'`

 ### An Introduction to Yoruba & The Problem